niklasbuschmann/contrast/_posts/2022-12-25-ribbonFinFish.md

 ## Overview and Motivation

-My interest in studying unique locomotion motivated me to join the [Locmotion in Mechanical and Biological Systems Lab](https://limbs.lcsr.jhu.edu/) where I studied methods to track the ribbon-fin of a glassknife fish using Deep Lab Cut.
+My interest in studying unique locomotion motivated me to join the [Locmotion in Mechanical and Biological Systems Lab](https://limbs.lcsr.jhu.edu/) where I studied methods to track the ribbon-fin of a glassknife fish using [Deep Lab Cut](http://www.mackenziemathislab.org/deeplabcut)(DLC).
 The objective of the project is to to track the motion of the undulatory ribbon-fin of a glassknife fish, Eigenmannia virescen effectively.
 This fish's swimming motions are unique and interesting from a locomotion perspective because of the complex mechanics of the two counter propagating waves produced by the fish, one starting from the head and the other starting from the tail.
 These waves help the fish swim forward and backwards without moving it's body too much.